Amundi Physical Metals plc: Final Terms -21-

 DJ Amundi Physical Metals plc: Final Terms -6-

 Die ETC-Wertpapiere sollen den Käufern ein Engagement in Gold bieten, ohne physische Lieferung des Golds.
 Der Emittent darf im Rahmen des Programms ETC-Wertpapiere lediglich an ernannte autorisierte Teilnehmer (jeweils ein " Autorisierter Teilnehmer") ausgeben.
 Autorisierte Teilnehmer können daraufhin diese ETC-Wertpapiere Privatkunden, professionellen Kunden oder sonstigen zulässigen Gegenparteien anbieten (vorbehaltlich gewisser im Basisprospekt enthaltener Verkaufseinschränkungen).
 Die erste Tranche der Serie wurde am 23.
-Mai 2019 (der "Emissionstag der Serie") an einen oder mehrere Autorisierte Teilnehmer ausgegeben.
+Mai 2019 (der "Emissionstag der Serie Error!
+Bookmark not defined.") an einen oder mehrere Autorisierte Teilnehmer ausgegeben.

 Jedes ETC-Wertpapier steht für ein bestimmtes Gewicht an Gold, das in den Endgültigen Bedingungen dargelegt ist und "Metallanspruch" genannt wird.
 Um für die Verpflichtungen aus den ETC-Wertpapieren einzustehen, bemüht sich der Emittent, ausreichend Gold zu halten, um die Verpflichtungen aus den ETC-Wertpapieren nachzukommen.
 Am Emissionstag der Serie wurde jedem ETC-Wertpapier ein Metallanspruch (der "Ursprüngliche Metallanspruch") zugeschrieben und an jedem folgenden Tag wird der Metallanspruch jedes ETC-Wertpapiers um einen Prozentsatz (die "Gesamtkostenquote" bzw.
 "TER") verringert, der als ausreichend bestimmt wurde, um die "komplette" Betriebsgebühr des Emittenten an Amundi Asset Management S.A.S. (der "Berater") zu zahlen.
 Um diese "komplette" Betriebsgebühr zu zahlen, wird die HSBC Bank plc (die "Metallgegenpartei") regelmäßig einen Goldbetrag (das "TER-Metall") liquidieren, der den aufgelaufenen Verringerungen (gemäß der Gesamtkostenquote) an dem Metallanspruch sämtlicher ETC-Wertpapiere der Serie entspricht.
 Die Gesamtkostenquote findet für ein ETC-Wertpapier einer Serie keine Anwendung mehr, sobald eines der nachfolgenden Ereignisse eintritt: (i) Handelstag für den Rückkauf dieses ETC-Wertpapiers, (ii) Handelstag für eine Vorzeitige Rückzahlung dieser Serie und (iii) Bewertungstag für eine Finale Rückzahlung dieser Serie.
 Die HSBC Bank plc (die " Verwahrstelle") verwahrt das Gold für den Emittenten, das generell laut den Bedingungen des Verwahrvertrags auf dem entsprechenden einzelverwahrten Konto des Emittenten bei der Verwahrstelle, das für die entsprechende Serie gekennzeichnet ist (das "Einzelverwahrte Konto") einzelverwahrt wird.
 Dies bedeutet, dass das Gold in einem getrennten Konto in dem Tresorraum der Verwahrstelle in London im Namen des Emittenten für Rechnung der entsprechenden Serie verwahrt wird und sämtliches einzelverwahrtes Gold, das bei der Verwahrstelle gelegentlich hinterlegt oder von ihr erhalten wird, wird von der Verwahrstelle als Verwahrer des Emittenten für diese Serie verwahrt.
 Zu gewissen Zeitpunkten kann das Gold sammelverwahrt werden, beispielsweise, um Zeichnungen zu erleichtern.